Frequently Asked Questions

 The smoke point is directly related to the Free Fatty Acid (FFA) in the oil.
 The FFA for extra virgin olive oil can range anywhere from very low, about 0.2%, up to the international standard limit of 0.8%.
 The lower the FFA the higher the smoke point.

 Since the average stovetop cooking temperature is about 350⁰F, cooking with olive oil is a safe and healthy choice.
 At Saratoga Olive Oil, we carry only the freshest oils with very low FFAs.

 As an added extra treat, try our Denissimo Balsamic.
-This balsamic is naturally a bit thicker due to longer aging process in a series of five different casks of mulberry, ash, oak, juniper & cherry wood.
-The result is a dense & complex flavor which includes notes dried fruits, hints of dark chocolate & malt.
+This balsamic is naturally a bit thicker due to the longer aging process in a series of five different casks of mulberry, ash, oak, juniper, and cherry wood.
+The result is a dense and complex flavor which includes notes of dried fruits, hints of dark chocolate and malt.

 We receive many phone calls and emails about this commonly occurring situation.
 The short answer is, “Your olive oil is perfectly fine to use”.
 The longer answer is your oil’s cloudy appearance can occur for a couple of reasons.
 Your Baklouti Green Chili is a fused olive oil.
 Fused oils are produced by crushing the olives and the fruit, peppers or herbs together at the same time.
 The cloudiness is a natural result of this process as small particles of olive skin and fruit, pepper or herbs as well as healthy enzymes can appear in your oil.
 This sediment may look ominous, but it is what gives your olive oil the irresistible flavor that you love.
 Since our oil is made in batches, one bottle may have more olive sediment than another so one bottle may appear perfectly clear depending on when the oil was decanted in the batch.
 This can occur in both our fused as well as infused oils.